 The regeneration process entails washing the resins (which are now saturated by the ions) by passing a brine solution through them and discharging the resultant liquid through the drain.

-An added advantage of this tank is that the amount of salt used in regeneration can be regulated by the calibration of the float line, which is found in the tank.
+An added advantage of this tank is that the amount of salt used in regeneration can be regulated by the calibration of the float line, which is found in the tanks.

-It is recommended that the brine tank shouldn’t be filled with water.
+It is recommended that the brine tanks shouldn’t be filled with water.

-The brine tank requires no batteries, and installation is very easy.
+The brine tanks require no batteries, and installation is very easy.

-The brine solution tank can work for about 11 to 14 years.
+The brine solution tanks can work for about 11 to 14 years.

 The water produced is soft water, which is very healthy.

-You can determine the size of the tank you require by merely multiplying the grain capacity (the highest amount of grain water hardness that the tank can dispose of) by the amount of water needed by all the members of the family daily.
+You can determine the size of the tanks you require by merely multiplying the grain capacity (the highest amount of grain water hardness that the tanks can dispose of) by the amount of water needed by all the members of the family daily.